wso2/cellery/docs/cell-testing.md

 }
 ```

-* Above sample cell file shows the cellery test method, where there are two tests are defined, and added into the test suite.
-These tests will be executed sequentially one after the other in the provided order.
+* Above sample cell file shows the ```cellery test``` method, where there are two tests are defined, and added into
+ the test suite.
+These tests are be executed sequentially one after the other in the provided order.

-* The Cellery ```test``` will support all the input params as same as the run method.
+* The ```cellery test``` supports all the input params as same as the run method.
 The tests could be executed on
- already running instance, or the Cellery test framework will start a new instance and run the test against it.
+ already running instance, or the Cellery test framework starts a new instance and run the test against it.
 For
-  example, if the test should be executed against ```test-be cell```, then it will first check whether there is an instance already exists in the runtime and if so, the test will be executed against that instance.
-Otherwise, new instances with the provided name will be started, and those will be terminated once the tests are executed.
+  example, if the test should be executed against ```test-be cell```, then it first checks whether there is an
+   instance already exists in the runtime and if so, the tests are executed against that instance.
+Otherwise, new
+    instances with the provided name is started, and those are be terminated once the tests are finished.

+  For more information and samples about writing docker image based tests please refer [here](https://github.com/wso2-cellery/samples/blob/master/docs/pet-store/test-be-cell.md)